gvbarroso/momentspp/doc/README.md

 ## the order of 1-2p factors

-The maximum count of 1-2p factors to be included in the basis v.
+The maximum count of 1-2p factors to be included in the basis **v**.
 As discussed in the original publication of moments++ (see Barroso & Ragsdale 2025), the appropriate count is mainly a function of the strength of selection, but it also depends on the demography (N[t]) and the mutation rate.
-It is therefore tricky to suggest a rule of thumb, but a good starting value is something around between 2 and 3 times Ne x s.
-(The example given in two_locus_time.Rmd suggests how to satisfactorily accomplish that, for different values of s).
+It is therefore tricky to suggest a rule of thumb, but a good starting value is something between 2 and 3 times Ne x s.
+(The example given in two_locus_time.Rmd suggests how to accomplish this, for different values of s, and that demographic model).
 Specify this option in opt.bpp with the string, e.g.:

 ```
 factor_order = 50